NicolasErazo/E-Commerce/README.md

 ## 🛠 Technologies and frameworks

 - Languages: HTML, CSS, JavaScript
-- Libraries and APIs: Angular.js, Angular-Material, PokeAPI API
+- Libraries and APIs: Angular, Angular-Material, Platzi Fake Store API
 - Colors
-  - Yellow: #FFD924;
+  - Green: #4CAF50;
   - White: #fcfcfc;
   - Black: #212121;
-  - Red: #bd3736;
+  - Blue:  #3E51B5;

 ## 📥 Installation and configuration
 To download and test the project on your local environment, follow these steps: